-- Aetna: Urgent care is the delivery of ambulatory care in a facility dedicated to the delivery of medical care outside of a hospital emergency department, usually on an unscheduled, walk-in basis.
-Urgent care centers are primarily used to treat patients who have an injury or illness that requires immediate care but is not serious enough to warrant a visit to an emergency room.
-Often urgent care centers are not open on a continuous basis, unlike a hospital emergency room, which would be open at all times. - Empire BlueCross BlueShield: A facility dedicated to the delivery of medical care outside of a hospital emergency department, usually on an unscheduled, walk-in basis.
+- > Aetna: A hospital admission by a physician due to: - The onset of or change in a illness; - The diagnosis of a illness; or - An injury. - Note: The condition, while not needing an emergency admission, is severe enough to require confinement as an inpatient in a hospital within 2 weeks from the date the need for the confinement becomes apparent. - Empire BlueCross BlueShield: A facility dedicated to the delivery of medical care outside of a hospital emergency department, usually on an unscheduled, walk-in basis.
 Urgent care centers are primarily used to treat patients who have an injury or illness that requires immediate care but is not serious enough to warrant a visit to an emergency room. - Oxford: A medical care facility that provides care for a condition that needs immediate attention to minimize the severity and prevent complications but is not a medical emergency.
 Urgent care facilities are covered in or out of the service area.
 Precertification is not required for Plan urgent care treatment when provided by facilities that are specifically contracted by Oxford as urgent care providers.
 Members should contact the number on their ID cards for instructions.